uclaacm/committee-website-template-cms/README.md

 Things you should do **after using this as a template**:

 - [ ] find-and-replace `YOUR_PROJECT_URL_HERE` with your GitHub repo's project name in this README (it's in a few places, so use an editor!)
-- [ ] add to the Overview section above with any desired information about what your website is for
+- [ ] add to the Overview section above with any desired information about what your website is for.
 - [ ] set up [Netlify](https://www.netlify.com/) for this app - talk to the current dev team director: matt (`@matthewcn56`) if you need access to the ACM UCLA Netlify team.
 - [ ] turn on "Automatically delete head branches" in GitHub `Settings > Options`
 - [ ] in `Settings > Branches`, create a branch protection rule for `main` that requires PR reviews.
 Also require status checks, like passing `build`.